Betsy DeVos Attacked By Liberal Senators Over Guns In Schools And Her Wealth During Confirmation Hearings

 — The Hill (@thehill) January 18, 2017

-Senator Bernie Sanders was among the Democrats who claimed Betsy DeVos may not have the necessary background and experience to become the education secretary for Donald Trump.
-The billionaire philanthropist stated her family has made about $200 million in donations to the Republican Party over the years during her questioning by Bernie Sanders, the Daily Mail reports.
+Senator Bernie Sanders was among the Democrats who claimed Betsy DeVos might not have the necessary background and experience to become the education secretary for Donald Trump.
+The billionaire philanthropist stated her family had made about $200 million in donations to the Republican Party over the years during her questioning by Bernie Sanders, the Daily Mail reports.

 When asked by Senator Sanders if she thought she would be the education secretary nominee if she and her family had not been major GOP donors, Betsy DeVos did not hesitate in her reply.